Left Continue shopping

 5 Ways to Take Your Salad from Boring to Bursting with Flavor

-Here are my tried and true ingredients to add pizzazz to salads that actually make me excited about eating another bowl of greens!
+Here are my tried and true ingredients to add pizzazz to salads that make me excited about eating my greens everyday!

-Herbs bring a burst of flavor to your bowl.
+• Microgreens aren't technically herbs, but they bring a burst of flavor and nutrition to your bowl!

-Fruit is my favorite ingredient to add to salads and it's a great way to add sweetness without needing sugar in your salad dressing.
-Depending on the other ingredients and the salad dressing I'm using, I like to add:
+Fruit is my favorite ingredient to add to salads because it's a great way to add sweetness without needing sugar in your salad dressing.

 • Apples pair well with meat or cheese on salads.